Skip to main content

 What if a senior finds the games frustrating?

 Frustration usually means the difficulty is too high or the game interface is too complex.
 Try a simpler version of the same type of game, or switch to a different cognitive skill.
 The goal is engagement and challenge, not struggle.
-If a game causes frustration, it's the wrong game for that person — not evidence that memory training doesn't work.
+If a game causes frustration, it's the wrong game for that person, not evidence that memory training doesn't work.

-Are computer/tablet games better than physical puzzles?
+Are computer or tablet games better than physical puzzles?

 Both have benefits.
 Digital games provide adaptive difficulty (automatically adjusting challenge to performance), progress tracking, and variety.
 Physical puzzles (crosswords, Sudoku, jigsaw puzzles) provide the same cognitive benefits without screen time and are equally valid.
 The best choice is the one a senior will actually do consistently.
 For most people, a mix of both is optimal.